-Back when this post was written, (2013) YouTubers were required to make Google+ accounts.
-With this integration, comments came from the users Google+ account which more often than not showed the users real names.
-Changes were made back in 2017 to using the Youtubers comments rather than Google+ user profiles.
+Back when this post was written (2013), YouTubers were required to make Google+ accounts.
+With this integration, comments came from the user’s Google+ accounts, often showing the user’s real names.
+Changes were made back in 2017 to using the Youtuber’s comments rather than Google+ user profiles.

-Google made waves last week when they decided to make a big change to the social flow of the YouTube community.
+Google made waves a few years back when it decided to make a big change to the social flow of the YouTube community.

 As a company that thrives on YouTube, we were as surprised as you were when we logged in to find that our accounts HAD NO ACTIVITY.